Reward

 - Missing cookie flags

-- SSL/TLS best practices
+- SSL/TLS issues (e.g. expired certificates, best practices)

 - Mixed content warnings